 - Cancer/cardiovascular diseases

-Select a healthy & nutritious food brand
+2. Select a healthy & nutritious food brand

-Increase food amount + frequency
+3. Increase cat food amount + frequency

-It is actually more natural for their digestive systems and will encourage kitty to have an appetite.
+It is actually more natural for their digestive systems and will encourage kitty to have an appetite and eat more.
 Try increasing the amount of food and spreading it out across the day.

-Give tasty treats between meals
+5. Give tasty treats in between meal times

 Read about Yoda and his awesome treats to help spread the word about the “Little cats helping big cats” campaign.